KimConcepcion/DSP/README.md

 # DSP

-👉Matlab code for various projects
+This repository consists of various projects that involves
+- FSK communication
+- Notch filter
+- Equalizer